-Participate in the homecoming activities that the campus and Manhattan community put on.
+While at K-State, it's fun to participate in the homecoming activities that the campus and Manhattan community put on.
 The whole town turns purple to cheer on the Cats!

 The Union Program Council always hosts great events and most of them are free.
 As a freshman, my friends and I went to UPC's After Hours programming every Friday.
 Laser tag, magic shows, grocery bingo and video game tournaments are just a few of the activities we participated in — all for free!

 Respect the space, opinions and ideals of those you live with.
 I personally never had a bad situation with my roommates because we all followed these rules.